michael-lazar/goodvibes/README.md

 **Relaxing music loops from /f/**

 This project houses a selection of flash videos with atmospheric music and images.
-Flash is no longer a popular media format, but I think that it adds a lo-fi charm.
+Flash is no longer a popular media format, but I think that in this case it adds a lo-fi charm.
 Minimal navigation controls are provided to switch between songs.

 This project is hosted @ https://chill-out.herokuapp.com/.
 The hosted version does not contain all of the videos because Heroku has a 300MB limit.